Practical tips for a healthy and sustainable diet

 - Brown rice is a good substitute for white rice, but it should be enjoyed in moderation, as a lot of water is used during its production.

-Fish is a good source of healthy omega-3 fatty acids contributing to normal vision, brain function and heart health.
+Fish is a good source of healthy omega-3 fatty acids, which contribute to normal vision, brain function and heart health.
 However, overfishing is causing wild fish stocks to become depleted.
 In order to benefit from the necessary nutrients and reduce pressure on wild fish stocks:

 - consume fish and seafood 1-2 times weekly to provide the necessary nutrients and reduce pressure on wild fish stocks.